Felipe González: Premiership (1982–1996)

-Towards the end of 1995 there was a debate about whether González should lead the PSOE in the forthcoming general elections.
+Towards the end of 1995, there was a debate about whether González should lead the PSOE in the forthcoming general elections.
 The People's Party intensified its campaign to associate his period in office with a poor economic situation (although unemployment had begun to decline and the economic reforms of the previous decade initiated a lasting period of economic growth) and with accusations of corruption and state terrorism scandals, including allegations of waging a dirty war against the terrorist group ETA by means of the GAL.
 There was speculation in the press about Javier Solana as a possible replacement, but Solana was appointed Secretary General of NATO in December 1995.

 In June 2020, the CIA declassified information confirming that Felipe González had authorised the creation of the GAL.

 Left with no other suitable candidate, the party was again led by González and in the 1996 general election held on 3 March 1996, they gained 37.4% of the vote and 141 deputies.
-They lost the election to the People's Party whose leader José María Aznar replaced González as prime minister ("presidente" in Spanish, but not to be confused with the English use of the term) on 4 or 5 May 1996.
+They lost the election to the People's Party whose leader José María Aznar replaced González as prime minister (presidente in Spanish, not to be confused with the English use of the term) on 4 or 5 May 1996.

-Reforms had also a deep impact on the Spanish economy, such as the extension of a network of highways, airports and the creation of new infrastructures, including the high speed train.
-Gonzalez-led cabinets were the first to implement a national, comprehensive infrastructure program that included not only public works but theatres, museums, secondary schools.
+The Gonzalez government left behind a deep impact on the Spanish real economy, such as the expansion of the networks of highways and airports and the creation of new infrastructures, including high-speed rail in Spain.
+Gonzalez-led cabinets were the first to implement a national, comprehensive infrastructure program that included not only public works but also theatres, museums, and secondary schools.
 In addition, a comprehensive welfare state was established, while improvements were made to social programmes such as pensions and unemployment benefits.
 A 40-hour workweek was introduced, while entitlement to paid holidays was extended to up to 30 days per year.
-Pension funds were also established, together with provision for social tourism.
+Pension funds were also established, together with provisions for social tourism.
 In addition, the school-leaving age was raised from 14 to 16, while the number of educational grants was multiplied by eight.

 Unemployment protection was expanded and a national education system for children under the age of six was established.
-Cash benefits in social housing, Universal healthcare and education were introduced, along with earnings-based benefits for widowhood, sickness, disability and retirement.
+Cash benefits in social housing, universal healthcare and education were introduced, along with earnings-based benefits for widowhood, sickness, disability and retirement.
 A Ministry of Social Affairs was also set up, allowing for social services to be decentralised in the early Nineties and to be available to all citizens, rather than only to those with social security.